Another Lonely Hitman

-Another Lonely Hitman (新・悲しきヒットマン, Shin kanashiki hittoman) is a Japanese yakuza film directed by Rokurō Mochizuki starring Ryo Ishibashi and Asami Sawaki, who was making her film debut.
-The film was based on a novel by Yukio Yamanouchi who also appears as an actor in the film.
-The Japanese title of the film begins with the character 新, shin (new), to distinguish this movie from a 1989 film 悲しきヒットマン (Lonely or Sad Hitman), also based on a novel by Yamanouchi but unrelated in plot.
+Another Lonely Hitman (新・悲しきヒットマン, Shin kanashiki hittoman) is a 1995 Japanese yakuza film directed by Rokurō Mochizuki and starring Ryo Ishibashi and Asami Sawaki (the latter of whom made her feature film debut in the production).
+The film was based on a novel by Yukio Yamanouchi, who also appears as an actor in the film.
+The Japanese title of the film begins with the character 新, shin (new), to distinguish this movie from a 1989 film 悲しきヒットマン (Lonely Hitman or Sad Hitman), also based on a novel by Yamanouchi but unrelated in plot.

 Plot

 After 10 years in prison, yakuza hitman Takashi Tachibana is returning to a new mob scene where his code of honor is outdated.
 The old violent gangs have now turned to drug dealing as their main business.
 His old mob presents him with a bundle of cash and Yuki, a call girl who is addicted to drugs as he once was.
 Tachibana falls for the girl and tries to rehabilitate her which eventually causes trouble with his own gang and rivals as well.